Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

-However, such an approach is suboptimal, as it requires building the package separately against every supported provider, even if the package in question only uses API that is common to all of them.
+However, such an approach is suboptimal, as it requires building the package separately against every supported provider, even if the package in question would be ABI-compatible with all of them.
 Therefore, such an approach is generally used only for packages that benefit from functions unique to a given implementation.
 For example, [conda-forge's PyTorch